-Datatec is currently in the process of developing and submitting its third Carbon Disclosure Project ("CDP") climate response.
-The CDP is an internationally acclaimed initiative that is driven by 827 institutional investors representing in excess of US$100 trillion in assets with the objective of gaining greater visibility into how companies are managing the risk and opportunities in response to climate change.
+Datatec is currently in the process of developing and submitting its fourth Carbon Disclosure Project ("CDP") climate response.
+The CDP is an internationally acclaimed initiative that is driven by over 800 institutional investors representing in excess of US$100 trillion in assets with the objective of gaining greater visibility into how companies are managing the risk and opportunities in response to climate change.

 The first CDP submission reported on Datatec's South African operations, being the head office and Westcon Southern Africa's local operations.
 During the second submission, Datatec expanded to include Datatec's UK operations.
-This year will include its European operations and aims to expand the reporting across the entire Group over the next few years.
+Last year Datatec included its European operations and this year's report covers the same jurisdictions as last year.

 The CDP report will provide Datatec with an opportunity to identify specific risks, opportunities and mitigation options that could have a material impact on Datatec's business operations over the medium to long term.
 The Company will engage with external professionals to mitigate and adapt to the risks identified and to take advantage of available opportunities in order to unlock maximum strategic business value from the initiative.

 As a responsible international provider of IT solutions, Logicalis seeks to measure and minimise the way in which its commercial activities may impact the environment.
 Logicalis is also committed to providing practical advice and support to its customers and vendor partners to help them along the path to ever cleaner and greener IT solutions.

 Logicalis recognises that a responsible attitude to green IT can lead to significant reductions in energy consumption and carbon emissions.
 As well as reducing greenhouse gases and operational costs, the technologies it promotes, such as remote working and video and teleconferencing, enables flexible working environments, greater productivity and improved business continuity.